CECS-491-SP24-Group-1/SMS/README.md

 - [Fresh](https://github.com/gravityblast/fresh)

   - Install via: `go install github.com/pilu/fresh@latest`.
-Ensure `~/go/bin` is in your `$PATH` environment variables
+Ensure `~/go/bin` is in your `$PATH` environment variable

 - A MongoDB server

 ### Optional

-- MongoDB Compass: allows viewing the contents MDB database in a friendly GUI
+- MongoDB Compass: allows viewing the contents of the MDB database in a friendly GUI

 # Running The Code